ColdTea-Projects/SmplrAlarm/README.md

 	}

 After these steps are implemented, your ActionReceiver class will receive an action with key ACTION_NOTIFICATION_DISMISS when the user dismisses the notification, simple as that!

+## (New) 2.0.2 and above:

+### Now notifications are muted:

+All notifications fired by smplrAlarm are without any sound from this version on.
+Notifications in this API were designed to use with alarms which are supposedly have their own sound.
+However, by setting up the alarm received intent, you can catch the broadcast at the alarm time and use this to play any sound you want for notifications.

+### Updatable notifications

+SmplrAlarm is even more flexible now!
+Version 2.0.2 and above now supports updating the notifications.
+The usage is exactly same with smplrAlarmSet().
+All you need to do is :

+	smplrAlarmUpdate(requireContext().applicationContext) {
+			requestCode { binding.alarmId.text.toString().toInt() }
+			.
+			.
+			notification {
+			    NotificationItem(
+				smallIcon = R.drawable.ic_baseline_change_circle_24,
+				title = "I am changed",
+				message = "I am changed",
+				bigText = "I am changed",
+				...
+				..
+				.
+			    )
+			}
+			.
+			.
+		    }

+Simple as that!